Department of Health (Philippines)

-The Department of Health (DOH; Kagawaran ng Kalusugan) is the executive department of the government of the Philippines responsible for ensuring access to basic public health services by all Filipinos through the provision of quality health care, the regulation of all health services and products.
+The Department of Health (DOH; Kagawaran ng Kalusugan) is the executive department of the Philippine government responsible for ensuring access to basic public health services by all Filipinos through the provision of quality health care, the regulation of all health services and products.
 It is the government's over-all technical authority on health.
 It has its headquarters at the San Lazaro Compound, along Rizal Avenue in Manila.

-The head of the department is currently Maria Rosario Vergeire as the officer-in-charge and is nominated by the president of the Philippines and confirmed by the Commission on Appointments.
-The health secretary is a member of the Cabinet.
+The current head of the department is Sec.
+Ted Herbosa.
+The health secretary is also a member of the Cabinet.